ipfs-cluster/ipfs-cluster-website/content/documentation/quickstart.md

 # Quickstart: Starting, enlarging and shrinking a cluster

+**I think this guide can be deleted because it's been replaced by the getting started section -- or do we still want it?
+If we delete, then we can move the alias to the first page of our getting started.**

 This guide will show you how to:

 * Setup, initialize and start a cluster peer